Pasta salad with edible flowers & herb pesto!

 The choice of ingredients for a pasta salad is pretty vast and for many people the combination used is often down to personal taste.
 There are a few traditional recipes such as ‘crudaiola Barese’, a simple but delicious dish from Bari in Puglia.
 However, on the whole pasta salad is a contemporary way to prepare pasta.
 Hence the wide choice of modern recipes and the scarcity of traditional ones.

-Rather than the grated cheese used with so many pasta recipes, this green pasta salad recipe calls for Parmesan flakes which are a favourite salad ingredient for me, as are the toasted pine nuts.
+Rather than the grated cheese used with so many pasta recipes, this green pasta salad recipe calls for Parmigiano flakes which are a favourite salad ingredient for me, as are the toasted pine nuts.
+However, for a vegan/vegetarian version just leave out the cheese flakes or use a vegan/vegetarian cheese.
 I added edible flowers to the bowl because they look so pretty and add a wow factor that’s bound to impress your guests, but of course you can make it without the flowers.

 Italians have an unspoken rule that pasta salad needs to be made with short pasta.
 I guess that makes sense because cold spaghetti just doesn’t cut it!
 You can use any short tube pasta such as penne or rigatoni but my favourite is fusilli.
 The fusilli I used actually comes from Pisa in Tuscany.
 It was made by an artisan pasta maker called pastificio Martelli.
 This family-run company produces excellent handmade, bronze drawn pasta.